optimizedlearning/test_properties/ImageClassification/Imagenet/README.md

 We can also change other hyperparameters such as learning rate, momentum, weight decay, or optimizers used, etc,...
 Refer to main.py for more information.

 # Current results
+All the results would be stored in results.
+Currently, we have the plot of multiple properties using 2 consecutive iterates of Imagenet training on Resnet18.
+For actual data, refer to:
+- Consecutive iterates of Imagenet: imagenetConsecRes1/2/3/4 in test_convexity project on wandb.